In shadow of Texas gas drilling sites, health fears escalate

 The gas wells next to Mother’s Heart represent just a tiny fraction of Total’s global operations.
 Yet the company holds tight to its plans to drill there despite the community’s resistance.

 “Nobody should have a production ban unless they have a consumption ban, because it has made places like Arlington extraction colonies for countries like France, and they have shifted the environmental toll, the human toll, to us,” said Ranjana Bhandari, director of Liveable Arlington, the group leading the opposition to Total’s drilling plans.

 In Arlington, companies that are rejected for a drilling permit may reapply after a year.
-Some Arlington council members have said they fear litigation if they don’t allow the drilling.
+Several Arlington council members said they fear litigation if they don’t allow the drilling.
 That’s because a Texas law bars localities from banning, limiting or even regulating oil or gas operations except in limited circumstances.
-(Arlington officials declined to be interviewed.)

 “If I’m able to reach out to the French and speak to them directly, I would let them know, ‘Would you be able to allow somebody to go in your back yard and do natural gas drilling where you know your wife lays her head or your kids lay their head?’ ” said Philemond, the day care center parent.
 “And the answer would absolutely be ‘No’ within a second.”